olumide-AI/workbook-1/week_three_notes.md

 ## Question
 - why do getters have return statement and setters not
 - so we dont use getter and setter in the class file
-- Does setting not just work for final
+- Does setters not just work for final
+- a constructor format